-On March 28, 2018 Impax Laboratories Inc. reached a $20 million midtrial settlement with a class of End-Payors, ending this antitrust pay-for-delay lawsuit.
-In total, settlements, which are pending Final Court Approval, exceed $44 million.
+On April 5, 2018 the U.S. District Court, District of Massachusetts granted preliminary approval to Impax Laboratories Inc. for a $20 million midtrial settlement with a class of End-Payors, ending this antitrust pay-for-delay lawsuit.
+In total, settlements, pending final approval, exceed $44 million.

 As a member of the Court-appointed Executive Committee, Cohen Milstein played an integral role in spearheading Plaintiff discovery in the case.